zteln/goblin/README.md

 ## SST file format

-SST files use the `.talon` extension and follow this binary structure:
+SST files use the `.goblin` extension and follow this binary structure:

 ```
 ┌─────────────────┬──────────────┬─────────────────┐